-If you ever stop to think about what your browsers and web platforms know about you, you’ll probably (hopefully!) get spooked.
+If you ever stop to think about what your browsers and web platforms know about you, you might get spooked.
 We leave footprints of our preferences and interests everywhere we go.

 Things get more complicated when we are interacting with AI, and this is magnified as AI agents begin to act like our digital twins, connecting to our personal information and products in order to act on our behalf.